lifemikey/objectstorage-swift/connect-object-storage-using-IBM-Bluemix-Apps.md

 {:DomainName: data-hd-keyref="DomainName"}

 # Connecting to {{site.data.keyword.objectstorageshort}} with {{site.data.keyword.Bluemix_notm}} Apps
+{: #OSSIBMCloudApps}

 All instances of this service are deprecated.
 Existing accounts can be used, but no new {{site.data.keyword.objectstorageshort}} accounts can be provisioned after **10 December 2018**.
 {:deprecated}

 **Apps**